 By: Brandon Pytel

-Greg Harris, PhD, chemical and environmental engineering assistant professor, engineers biomaterials as solutions for traumatic nerve injuries.
+Greg Harris, PhD, chemical engineering assistant professor, engineers biomaterials as solutions for traumatic nerve injuries.

 Spinal cord and traumatic peripheral nerve injuries puzzle researchers.
 Though the science and medical fields have made leaps in other areas, when it comes to severe nerve damage, due to the complexity of the nervous system, medical professionals are at a loss.
 One new faculty member at the University of Cincinnati (UC) is trying to change that.

 Greg Harris, PhD, assistant professor of chemical engineering, was hired this past year as part of the College of Engineering and Applied Science’s (CEAS) 50-in-5 Mission.
 His new Harris Lab focuses on engineering synthetic biomaterials that can shape cellular outcomes.

 “We are interested in combining engineered polymers with native cells to provide a bioactive, instructional biomaterial to promote functional recoveries in nerve injuries,” says Harris.